jobian/jobian.github.io/README.md

 * Next Steps:
   * Explore use of DDPG algorithm for single agent (defender) and implement a utility function to drive the attacker's decisions (rebrand the attacker as 'primitive' or unsophisticated)
   * If discernible progress is not achieved in next few weeks, replace DRL approach with a game theoretic model -- a GT approach will impact the 'imperfect information' and 'uncertainty' aspects of the DRL approach.
-  * Resume biweekly meetings and post meeting notes
+  * Resume biweekly meetings and post meeting notes -- next meeting is scheduled for 12/3
 ---
 ## Experiment Details